ThirdAILabs/ndb-server/docs/api_docs.md

 __Notes__
 - All columns intended to be used as metadata must be specified in `"metadata_types"`
 - The values in the metadata types map must be the same as supported in the dtype field for constraints (see above).
-- The `"metadata"` field contains metadata for the document that will be added to all the chunks it contains.

 ### Example Response:
 ```json